Beef Nachos with Fresh Tomato and Jalapeño Salsa

 • 3 cloves garlic, pressed or minced

-• 2 1/2 tbsp chopped chipotle plus 1 tsp of the adobo sauce
+• 2 1/2 tablespoons chopped chipotle plus 1 teaspoon of the adobo sauce

 • 1/2 cup water